Armpit lumps: What you need to know

 Many people have armpit lumps that do not require any treatment.
 A doctor may simply monitor the lump and ask the person to report any changes they experience.

-For people with armpit lumps that do not need formal treatment, the doctor may recommend home remedies, such as:
+For people with armpit lumps that do not need formal treatment, the doctor may recommend home remedies.
+Many of these can be bought online, such as:

 Lumps caused by allergic reactions will clear up when the allergen is removed.
 If the lump is caused by a bacterial infection, the doctor will probably prescribe antibiotics to clear the infection.
 The armpit lump should reduce in size and eventually disappear.